code-423n4/2023-01-rabbithole-findings/data/hl_-Q.md

     internal
     private

-For example (public comes after internal here where is should be the other way round):
+For example (public comes after internal here where it should be the other way round):

 https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/Erc20Quest.sol#L58-L87